Skip to main content

 13. The selected Devices are applied.
 To confirm the changes click the bottom Save button, of the List of Devices panel.

-14. As we now have the new Manual Counter prepared, we can proceed to the Overview section of the portal and click on the Manual Counter tile.
+14. As we now have the new Manual Counter prepared, we can proceed to the Overview section of the portal and click on the List of Devices Lists tile.

 15. The List of Device Lists panel is opened where all Device Lists are available.